Karl-Heinz Rummenigge: International career

-With the West Germany national team he took part in the 1978 World Cup in Argentina, 1982 World Cup in Spain and the 1986 World Cup in Mexico.
+With the West Germany national team he took part in the 1978 World Cup in Argentina, the 1982 World Cup in Spain and the 1986 World Cup in Mexico.
 In 1978, West Germany exited in the second group stage of the tournament.
-In 1982 and 1986, the team was runner-up behind Italy and Argentina, giving him the unique distinction of captaining the senior team to two silver medals in the FIFA World Cup.
+In 1982 and 1986, the team were runners-up to Italy and Argentina, giving him the unique distinction of captaining the senior team to two silver medals in the FIFA World Cup.

 Rummenigge also took part in two European Championship tournaments.
 In the 1980 competition in Italy, West Germany defeated Belgium in the final by 2–1 to win their second UEFA Euro.

 Altogether, between 1976 and 1986, Rummenigge amassed 95 caps and scored 45 goals for West Germany, including one in extra-time in the 1982 World Cup semi-final victory over France, and one in the losing 1986 World Cup final match against Argentina.
 He also scored a hat-trick in a group stage game against Chile during the 1982 World Cup.

 Style of play

-One of the most talented attacking players of his generation, Rummenigge was often lauded as a highly versatile forward, capable of playing as a second striker, winger, or flat-out centre forward.
-His main strengths were his pace, dribbling, heading and goalscoring ability, from both close range and from outside the box.
-He also had a penchant for scoring from awkward situations.
+Rummenigge (left) during Johan Cruyff's farewell match for Ajax in 1978.

+Known as an attacker, Rummenigge was capable of playing as a centre-forward, second striker, or winger.
+He was renowned for his movement.
+Renowned for his exceptional goalscoring instincts, he was capable of scoring from difficult positions.

-Rummenigge was also praised for his both-footedness, leadership and physical strength.
-However, his later career was greatly affected by injuries, in particular after his move to Inter Milan.
+Rummenigge was also praised for his both-footedness, aerial ability, leadership and professionalism.
+Although his later career was hampered by recurring injuries, particularly following his move to Inter Milan, he remained an effective and influential attacking player.